"A calorie is a calorie, no matter where it comes from, " was considered a tautology, but it is wrong!

 Current methods of computing food and beverages' calorie intake are inaccurate.

-Link: A more accurate alternative calculation method of nutritional indices.
+Link: A more precise calculation method of nutritional indices.

 Calculation errors in the existing method accumulate.
 They are not eliminated with reverse deviations over time.